-§ 14:2-3.6 Excavators - incident and damage reporting
+14:2-3.6 Excavators--incident and damage reporting

 (a) If an excavator causes or discovers any damage, as defined at N.J.A.C.
-14:2-1.2, to a line or pipe carrying natural gas, liquid petroleum or any other hazardous liquid, the excavator shall immediately call 911, and shall immediately thereafter report the damage to the appropriate representative of the underground facility operator.
-If the excavator cannot reach the underground facility operator, the excavator shall report the damage to the One-Call center at 811 or 1-800-272-1000.
+14:2-1.2, to a line or pipe carrying natural gas, liquid petroleum, or any other hazardous liquid, the excavator shall immediately call 911, and shall immediately thereafter report the damage to the appropriate representative of the operator.
+If the excavator cannot reach the operator, the excavator shall report the damage to the One-Call center at 811 in New Jersey, or out-of-State, 1-800-272-1000.

-(b) If an excavator causes or discovers any damage to an underground facility that carries anything other than natural gas, liquid petroleum or another hazardous liquid, the excavator shall immediately report the damage to the appropriate representative of the underground facility operator.
-Immediately thereafter, the excavator shall report the damage to the One-Call center at 1-800-272-1000 or 811.
+(b) If an excavator causes or discovers any damage to an underground facility that carries anything other than natural gas, liquid petroleum, or another hazardous liquid, the excavator shall immediately report the damage to the appropriate representative of the underground facility operator.
+Immediately thereafter, the excavator shall report the damage to the One-Call center at 1-800-272-1000 out-of-State, or 811 in New Jersey.